 Multiple Sclerosis (MS) is a condition of the central nervous system that interferes with nerve impulses within the brain, spinal cord and optic (eye) nerves.
-In MS, the coating that protects your nerves, called myelin is damaged and this causes a range of symptoms.
+In Multiple Sclerosis, the coating that protects your nerves, called myelin is damaged and this causes a range of symptoms.

 MS affects more than 23 000 Australians.
 Most people are diagnosed between the ages of 20-40 affecting more women than men.

 The main symptoms are muscle spasms, spasticity (muscle stiffness) and problems with weakness, coordination and balance of arms and legs; fatigue; neurological e.g. dizziness, pins and needles; bladder problems and constipation and other symptoms including memory loss and depression.

 There is currently no known cure for multiple sclerosis however there are a number of treatment options available to help manage symptoms and slow progression of the disease.

 Cannabis has been used by humans for a very long time.
 Most ancient cultures didn’t grow the plant to get high, but used it as herbal medicine around the time of 500 BC.
 The history of cannabis cultivation in America dates back to the early colonists, who grew hemp for textiles and rope.
 Misuse in the 20th century led to the criminalization of cannabis globally although its legal status is now changing in many countries.

 There are over 80 compounds known as ‘cannabinoids’ that can be extracted from the cannabis plant (Cannabis sativa).
 The most well known cannabinoid that can be extracted from the cannabis plant is called tetrahydrocannabinol or THC.
 THC is responsible for the psychoactive effect or ‘high’.
 An alternative cannabinoid called cannabidiol or CBD oil has been found to have many of the same benefits of THC but without the negative psychoactive effects.